San Jose (Jacksonville)

 San Jose is a historic suburban neighborhood of Jacksonville, Florida on the city's Southside, 4½ miles from Downtown.
 The residential streets have homes that vary from million-dollar waterfront mansions to small wood-frame starters with a variety of architectural styles, including midcentury modern ranch-style homes, Spanish Revival bungalows, and more contemporary designs.
 Landmarks include the San Jose Country Club, The Bolles School and Epping Forest Yacht & Country Club.
 In the 1920s, it was a planned community derailed by the Depression.

 Geography

 San Jose is located 4½ miles south of Downtown along the east bank of the St. Johns River, south to San Clerc Road; bounded on the east by the railroad tracks west of U.S. Highway 1 and north by University Boulevard.

 History

-The development's location corresponded to a land tract of 1,135 acre granted by the Spanish government to Francis Xavier Sanchez in the late 1700's.
+The development's location corresponded to a land tract of 1,135 acre granted by the Spanish government to Francis Xavier Sanchez in the late 1700s.

-It was later know as San Jose Plantation, associated with Zephaniah Kingsley and his Kingsley Plantation.
+It was later known as San Jose Plantation, associated with Zephaniah Kingsley and his Kingsley Plantation.